All 10 Uses of

 - at the bottom of a short incline

-- The dwarves were inclined to grumble at this, but the wizard told them they were fools.†
+- The dwarves were inclined to grumble at this, but the wizard told them they were fools.

-- They were at first inclined to be cheered by the change, for here there was no undergrowth and the shadow was not so deep.†
+- They were at first inclined to be cheered by the change, for here there was no undergrowth and the shadow was not so deep.

-- Take him away and keep him safe, until he feels inclined to tell the truth, even if he waits a hundred years.'†
+- Take him away and keep him safe, until he feels inclined to tell the truth, even if he waits a hundred years.

-- Come along back to your nice cells, and I will lock you all in again, and you can sit there comfortably and think of a better plan-but I don't suppose I shall ever get hold of the keys again, even if I feel inclined to try.†
+- Come along back to your nice cells, and I will lock you all in again, and you can sit there comfortably and think of a better plan—but I don't suppose I shall ever get hold of the keys again, even if I feel inclined to try.

-- Great floods and rains had swollen the waters that flowed east; and there had been an earthquake or two (which some were inclined to attribute to the dragon-alluding to him chiefly with a curse and an ominous nod in the direction of the Mountain).†
+- Great floods and rains had swollen the waters that flowed east; and there had been an earthquake or two (which some were inclined to attribute to the dragon-alluding to him chiefly with a curse and an ominous nod in the direction of the Mountain).

-- They debated long on what was to be done, but they could think of no way of getting rid of Smaug — which had always been a weak point in their plans, as Bilbo felt inclined to point out.†
+- They debated long on what was to be done, but they could think of no way of getting rid of Smaug — which had always been a weak point in their plans, as Bilbo felt inclined to point out.

-- they were inclined to be grumpy
+- Though they were much relieved, they were inclined to be grumpy at being frightened for nothing;

 Definitions: